Pluxbox/radiomanager-java-client/docs/BlockApi.md

 <a name="listBlocks"></a>
 # **listBlocks**
-> BlockResults listBlocks(page, startMin, startMax, broadcastId, programId, itemId, externalStationId)
+> BlockResults listBlocks(page, broadcastId, itemId, programId, startMin, startMax, limit, orderBy, orderDirection, externalStationId)

 Get a list of all blocks currently in your station.